 Students who participate in school-sponsored interscholastic athletic programs may be granted PE credit for all or part of their physical education requirement.
 Students may earn credit for one semester of physical education by successfully completing one season of sport or one semester of the program.
 Students successfully completing a full season of athletics will earn five physical education credits for their participation in each season of sport or semester of the program during grades 9-12 up to a maximum of 20 credits.
 A full season is the ability to participate physically in over 50% of the practices and games.
 Students who become ineligible and/or injured for a portion of the season may jeopardize their ability to receive credit.
-This credit will be recorded automatically on the student’s transcript when the Athletic Department verifies completion of the sports season.
+This credit will be recorded automatically on the student’s transcript when the Athletic Department verifies the completion of the sports season.
 NO GRADES WILL BE ENTERED; only the credit will be shown.

-For ninth grade students, only fall sports will count for fall PE credit.
-Winter sports (Soccer and Basketball) will count as second semester credit only and 9th grade students not participating in a fall sport are required to take a fall PE class.
+For ninth-grade students, only fall sports will count for fall PE credit.
+Winter sports (Soccer and Basketball) will count as second-semester credit only and 9th-grade students not participating in a fall sport are required to take a fall PE class.

 INDEPENDENT STUDY PHYSICAL EDUCATION (ISPE)